mi4uu/vscode-kittycoder/doc/architecture.md

 - [`lib/common`](https://github.com/srikanth235/kitty-the-coder/tree/main/lib/common): API definitions for the message and state protocol between the extension and the webview.
 Also contains shared types and utilities.
 - [`lib/extension`](https://github.com/srikanth235/kitty-the-coder/tree/main/lib/extension): The main extension logic.
 - [`lib/webview`](https://github.com/srikanth235/kitty-the-coder/tree/main/lib/webview): The webview.
 It is written using [React](https://reactjs.org/).
-- [`template`](https://github.com/srikanth235/kitty-the-coder/tree/main/template): Privy Conversation Templates.
+- [`template`](https://github.com/srikanth235/kitty-the-coder/tree/main/template): KittyTheCoder Conversation Templates.
 Some are used in the extension, others are meant as examples for users.

 ## Extension Module: `lib/extension`